cixel/gc2024/presentation.md

 ![right](plan-5.svg)

-^ finally, we need to update the linker's importcfg so it points to our generated package and the new main
+^ we update the linker's importcfg so it points to our generated package and the new main

 ---